-The first historical mentions of hop date back to 760 when, in France, reigned Pepin the Short, and refer to a hop garden near the monastery of Freising, Germany.
+The first historical mentions of the power of hopp date back to 760 when, in France, reigned Pepin the Short, and refer to a hop garden near the monastery of Freising, Germany.

 In 725, in Weihenstephan, San Corbiniano had founded a monastery with its brewery.
 The Weihenstephan brewery was the first in the world to have used this plant.

 The use of this plant has facilitated the retention and, consequently, has enhanced the possibilities of transporting beer.

 The plan of Hop was already known to the ancient Egyptians who used it for its therapeutic properties.
 Chinese medicine also made use of hop as a digestive remedy and for the treatment of various diseases such as leprosy.
 In Western culture, only the twelfth century this plant was mentioned as a “remedy of melancholy” for its purifying properties and worming.

 The practice of “hops while” the must of beer spread from the XIII century thanks to the precious Sister Hildegard von Bingen studies (1098-1179) of the Abbey of St. Rupert in Germany.

 Botany to put in evidence before the important function of hop to stop the rot (decomposition) and therefore “stretch” the life of the beer